 Wheaton has partnered with MassChallenge, the world’s largest startup accelerator, to create project- and internship-based learning opportunities for current students while providing talent to promising new businesses.

 WiN at Mass Challenge, which stands for Wheaton Innovates at MassChallenge, is the name of the program.
-It builds upon the college’s focus on putting learning into action through internships and its growing emphasis on “maker culture”, the creative industries and entrepreneurial activity, which are encouraged through the WHALE (Wheaton Autonomous Learning Environment) Lab and IMAGINE, short for InterMedia Arts Group Innovation Network.
+It built upon the college’s focus on putting learning into action through internships and its growing emphasis on “maker culture”, the creative industries and entrepreneurial activity, which are encouraged through the WHALE (Wheaton Autonomous Learning Environment) Lab and IMAGINE, short for InterMedia Arts Group Innovation Network.